Sharkitek/Core/README.md

 - `DateType`: date in the model, ISO formatted date in the serialized object.
 - `ArrayType`: array in the model, array in the serialized object.
 - `ObjectType`: object in the model, object in the serialized object.
+- `MapType`: map in the model, record object in the serialized object.
 - `ModelType`: instance of a specific class in the model, object in the serialized object.

 When you are defining a property of a Sharkitek model, you must provide its type by instantiating one of these classes.